The Excel MONTH function, returns an integer representing the month of the year (from 1 - 12) of a supplied date.

 Also, although you can input the date as a serial number, this is not recommended, as the serial numbers may vary across different computer systems.

 The following example shows the month function used to extract the month from 3 different dates.
-The spreadsheet on the left shows the format of the function and the spreadsheet on the right shows the results for the 3 dates.

 Note that, in the above examples, as recommended by Microsoft, the date value is always supplied as either a reference to a cell containing a date, or as a value returned from another function.